Everything You Need To Know About Baby Milestone Sessions

 Milestone sessions tend to be quite quick.
-We will usually be wrapped up within an hour.
+We will usually be wrapped up within an hour and half.

 Most babies between 3 and 13 months have short windows between feeds, meals and naps when they’re calm, relaxed and happy.
 They also usually have a limited tolerance for having their photograph taken.

 To make the most of this we’ll schedule your session for right after a nap and feed and I will work quickly to make the most of the happy, relaxed window.

 Around 7 to 10 days after your session you’ll be able to view the edited photographs from your session online, in a private gallery.
 This is when you see the photographs from your session for the first time, and choose what you’d like to order.